Best place to find information and services that your council provides...

 Please check with your neighbours to make sure they have not taken the bin by mistake.
 If not, then report it to the council and we will investigate the circumstances and advise you accordingly.

-We hope that residents will understand the financial pressure we face and the reasons for introducing this new scheme.
-It's hoped that the new subscription service, the free-of-charge household waste recycling centres and home composting will provide sufficient alternatives for those who wish to recycle.
+We hope that residents will understand the financial pressure we face and the reasons for introducing this charge.
+It's hoped that the subscription service, the free-of-charge household waste recycling centres and home composting will provide sufficient alternatives for those who wish to recycle.

 If the garden waste materials are placed into your green wheelie bin, then you will still need to subscribe to the kerbside collection service.
 Alternatively, you can ask your gardener or the person who carries out the work for you to take the garden waste away and dispose of it responsibly – but they may charge you to do so.
 If you pay your gardener, they cannot take the waste to one of our community recycling centres as the waste will be classed as trade waste when they remove it from your property.